Pro: Proctoring extensions are necessary to maintain integrity of online exams.

 Students’ privacy should not be sacrificed for a test score.
 The proctoring extensions do not help create a safe and constructive learning environment, but instead, contribute to additional stress and anxiety.
 Teachers should not have access to our personal devices to watch us at any time.
 Instead, schools should prioritize students’ privacy and wellbeing over test results.

-Vy is a junior and second-year staff writer for El Vaquero.
+Vy Nguyen is a senior and staff writer for El Vaquero.
+Nguyen is also a copy editor.
+This is her third year on staff.